No win, no fee, no catch

 You need professional legal advice to ensure that you receive the maximum amount of compensation due to you.
 Insurers will attempt to settle your claim at an early stage and often before you have been able to instruct a solicitor.
 They do this to save legal costs which they otherwise would have to pay and to also secure the lowest settlement award possible.

-This depends on the type of claim, but some can conclude within 6 to 9 months.
+This depends on the type of claim.
+A simple claim can conclude within a year if liability is established early on.
 Only a very small proportion will ever make it to court.
 In the UK, less than 2% of claims actually reach a trial.

 In order to prove that you suffered an injury as a result of the accident, you will have to attend a medical examination by an independent doctor in your locality.
 Following the examination, a report will be prepared.
 The report is essential as it describes the injury suffered and confirms when or if your recovery is likely to take place.
 This forms the basis for the award of damages.
 There is no need to be concerned about the examination; the doctors that we instruct are friendly and sympathetic and most examinations take no more than 20 minutes.